NIHOPA/predictivebreakthroughs/README.md

     * mongoimport cited_2019_snapshot-f39ea.json -db cocitations --collection cited
     * the first time the code runs it will create an index on citesPmid which will take some time
 * Compile code
-    * from the command line `./gradlew`
+    * from the command line `./gradlew installDist`

 ### Run CCN calculation

 * If using mongodb that is not local set `mongoURI` java system property to desired url (defaults to `mongodb://localhost:27017`)
-* `./ccnCmd/build/install/ccnCmd/bin/ccn ccnFirstOrder --output /path/to/output/ccn.tsv --threads threads --threshold thresholdToWrite --cacheSize cacheSize --maxYear maxYear`
+* `./ccnCmd/build/install/ccnCmd/bin/ccn --output /path/to/output/ccn.tsv --threads threads --threshold thresholdToWrite --cacheSize cacheSize --maxYear maxYear`
     * set threads to the number of threads that you wish to use for the calculation
     * set threshold to the minimum edge weight to be written to the csv (0.35 used by manuscript and is recommended)
     * cacheSize determines the amount of CCN that are cached in memory.
 Set cacheSize based on the amount of RAM available